alfalfita-productions/there-are-no-bugs-in-winter/readme.md

 [embed youtube here]

 Synopsis: A former pianist sees a mysterious photo that leads him into a rabbit hole of unintended consequences.
+Directed by Claudia Solis-Lemus
+Written by Daniel Pimentel-Alarcon and Claudia Solis-Lemus